phw/peek/README.md

     GDK_BACKEND=x11 peek

-Support for cmpositors other than Gnome Shell can be added if a suitable screencasting interface is provided.
+Support for compositors other than Gnome Shell can be added if a suitable screencasting interface is provided.